 - What tests do you recommend?

-- What types of treatments are most likely to improve my symptoms?
+- What treatments are most likely to improve my symptoms?

 - Is this condition permanent or temporary?

-- When might I expect to experience relief from my pain and discomfort?
+- When might I expect to get relief from my discomfort?

 What to expect from your doctor

 Your doctor is likely to ask you questions, such as:

 - How severe is your pain, and how long does it last?

 - How would you describe your pain — sharp or dull, continuous or intermittent?